Xavose/NeverwinterNights/5 Castle Never/Castle Never.md

 ## Other Noteable Denizens

+### Large Luigi

+This rather benevolent beholder once ruled the castle floors, until Nurvureem and The Necromancer arrived.
+Now, Large Luigi holds out in one of the collapsed towers, biding his time to escape.

 ### The Axe of Unbridled Knowledge

 The Axe of Unbridled Knowledge was brought into Castle Never by a Purple Dragon Knight named Sir Galvahad.
 The Axe lead him to Castle Never to warn it's denizens of the Castle's impending destruction.
 However, the duo was too late in warning the castle lord at the time.
 The subsequent destruction killed Sir Galvahad and burried the Axe of Unbridled knowledge with him.

 When the shadow dragon eggs activated and began raising the spirits of the undead, The corpse of Sir Galvahad and his fellow kights were animated as well.
 The Axe hopes to leave the posession of Sir Galvahad's new form, finding this companion rather boring in his undead state.
 Doing so requires that the undead Sir Galvahad be defeated in battle, and the Axe's new owner attune to it.

 ### Old Man Bellows